 - In the bowl of a stand mixer (or in a large bowl if mixing by hand), place butter and sugar and beat on medium speed until light and fluffy.

 - Scrape down the sides of the bowl, then add egg, vanilla and almond extracts, and mix on medium speed to incorporate, scraping down sides one more time.

 - With the mixer on low, add the dry ingredients to large mixing bowl slowly.
 Mix until the dough comes together.
 Do not overmix.
 Dough will hold shape when pressed together.

 - Put the dough into the prepared pan, pressing down to distribute the dough evenly.

 - Bake bars for 20-25 minutes or until edges begin to brown.
 Remove from oven and set aside to cool.

 Prepare the frosting:

-- Stir butter, sugar, vanilla, and 3 tablespoons of milk together until smooth.
+- Stir butter, salt, powdered sugar, vanilla, and 3 tablespoons of milk together until smooth.
 You may do this in stand mixer if you prefer.
 Add more milk if needed to achieve a spreadable consistency.
 Tint with food coloring/gel as desired.